Prevent Blindness Offers Children’s Eye Health Programs to Help Parents, Teachers and Kids Save Sight

 Prevent Blindness has declared August as Children’s Eye Health and Safety Awareness month to inspire parents to make their child’s vision health a priority.
 Family-friendly resources on a wide variety of topics that help parents take the right steps to keep their child's sight healthy for life can be found at preventblindness.org and through the National Center for Children’s Vision and Eye Health at Prevent Blindness (NCCVEH) website.
 Topics covered include amblyopia (lazy eye), strabismus (crossed eyes), UV-protection and sports safety, and the Affordable Care Act and children’s vision.

 Prevent Blindness also offers the following programs to help save children’s sight:

-“By working with teams of experts in the fields of education and vision and eye health, we’ve put together a variety of engaging and informational programs that are appealing and user-friendly for kids, their parents and teachers,” said Debbie Goss, president and CEO of Prevent Blindness.
+“By working with teams of experts in the fields of education and vision and eye health, we’ve put together a variety of engaging and informational programs that are appealing and user-friendly for kids, their parents and teachers,” said Hugh R. Parry, president and CEO of Prevent Blindness.
 “By everyone working collectively, we can give our children the best chance at success both in and outside of the classroom!”

 For more information on children’s eye health and safety, the NCFPP Partnership, Eye Spy, Star Pupils Eye Health and Safety Curriculum, or the Eye Patch Club, please call Prevent Blindness at (800) 331-2020.